CineFiles25/TheRevolussionOfRenzoRenzi/Project-Documentation.md

 - `scripts/xml_to_rdf.py` uses `xml.etree.ElementTree` to parse the TEI/XML source and extract structured metadata: title, author, editor, publisher, date, language, characters (with actor VIAF links), and places.
 - Extracted data is mapped to RDF triples using **RDFLib**, reusing Schema.org, Dublin Core Terms, FOAF, and CIDOC-CRM vocabularies.
+- Actor VIAF references encoded in the TEI (`@ref` attribute on `<persName>`) are extracted and serialized as `owl:sameAs` triples, consistent with the authority linking approach used across the rest of the dataset.
 - The output is serialized as a Turtle file (`tei_xslt/lastrada_screenplay.ttl`) and also as RDF/XML (`tei_xslt/lastrada_screenplay.rdf`).

 ---